Gary Glitter - Rock 'N' Roll Par

 215. Grip by The Stranglers 1977

-The Stranglers - Get a Grip on Yourself1977 was such an exciting time for music.
+1977 was such an exciting time for music.
 Every week there was a new record by a new band.
 It was a weekly trip down to the Import record shop.
-Every saturday.
-On Sunday night we still watched Countdown which was almost 95% rubbish but you were just waiting for a glimpse no matter how small of some of these new bands form the UK or New York.
+Every Saturday.
+On Sunday night we still watched Countdown which was almost 95% rubbish but you were just waiting for a glimpse no matter how small of some of these new bands from the UK or New York.
 One night they played a snippet of Grip by The Stranglers.
-In those few seconds I got a pretty good idea of what they were about.
-Pounding drums, rumbling bass, raw vocals and an organ!
+In those few seconds, I got a pretty good idea of what they were about.
+Pounding drums, rumbling bass, raw vocals, and an organ!
 The video was set in some underground club by the look of things.
 It was bloody exciting.
 And if it was on Countdown then it would be in the stores on Monday.
 And it was.
 Great album.
 Rattus.

-6 months after Rattus they released their No More heroes album.
-My Mum sent it me for Xmas.
-And she wrote Merry Xmas Rob in the centre of the sleeve.
+6 months after Rattus they released their No More Heroes album.
+My Mum sent it to me for Xmas.
+And she wrote Merry Xmas Rob in the center of the sleeve.
 Not very punk really!

 Thursday, June 16, 2011